Research interests: quantum computation; superconducting circuits; microwave photons

 Quantum phenomena in nanostructures

 Adrian Lupascu is also researching the use of superconducting circuits to explore fundamental questions in quantum optics, related to light-matter interaction and optimized photo-detection.
 Superconducting quantum devices will also be used as tools for investigation in quantum measurement: in these systems the strength of detection can be controlled, which enables the study of the time dynamics of a measurement.
 A related research direction is the study, both from a theoretical and experimental point of view, of the limits of detection of classical signals.

-- Quantum computing with superconducting circuits
+- Quantum electrodynamics with artificial atoms

 - “Selective darkening of degenerate transitions demonstrated with two superconducting quantum bits”, Nature Physics, 6, 763 2010

 - “Bose-Einstein condensation on a superconducting atom chip”,Europhysics Letters, 81, 56004, 2008